Deepam-Rai/Notes/Linear Algebra/Inverse, Transpose and Determinant.md

 ----
 # Determinant
+$detA$ tells about the volume of the box formed by row vectors.

 Properties:
 1. $det(I)=1$
 2. $det(B)=-det(A)$ if $B$ is obtained by one row exchange of $A$
+	1. row exchange changes the determinant sign
 3. it depends linearly on first row
 	1. $det(kA) \not = k\ det(A)$ but $k$ just multiplies first row.
 4. $det(A+B) \not = det(A)+det(B)$